 These landlords have joined others in a lawsuit against the City, seeking to have the first-in-time law declared unconstitutional.

-The City of Seattle’s stated concerns are “unintentional” bias.
+The City of Seattle’s stated concern is “unintentional” bias.
 According to the landlord’s complaint, the City is seeking to “reprogram” landlords in order to “debias” “implicit associations.”
 The first-in-time law is designed to “remove the discretion that a landlord has when deciding between two or more potential tenants.”

 The first-in-time law denies landlords discretion in who they rent to, regardless of whether there is any evidence that landlord is discriminating or has ever discriminated against anyone.
 A Seattle City Council member stated that the first-in-time law removes landlord discretion “even in cases when the landlord is deciding between tenants on factors not part of a protected class.”